Offset vs Redraw - It isn't complicated

 Redraw Facility:

 A redraw balance is a portion of money paid in front of the scheduled loan repayments, it is paid into the loan, it is the banks asset, it is ‘their’ loan account, and if it has been paid in advance it is not guaranteed to be returned.
+Many lenders make sure that the borrower is formally aware of this in the application process.

 In the last decade or so, and always in hard times, there are numerous occasions that prominent ADI’s, without warning, have restricted or removed access to customers redraw.
 It is ‘their’ asset.